I want to dedicate Bharat Ratna to all mothers of India: Sachin Tendulkar

-Legendary cricketer cannot contain his glee after being honored with India's highest civilian award
+Legendary Indian cricketer cannot contain his glee after he was the first sportsperson to be honored with India's highest civilian award - Bharat Ratna

 New Delhi: Cricket legend Sachin Tendulkar and eminent scientist CNR Rao were conferred the Bharat Ratna, India's highest civilian award, by President Pranab Mukherjee at a glittering ceremony at the Rashtrapati Bhavan here yesterday.